Table of Contents

 - Repeated thoughts of suicide, ideations of suicide without a specific plan, a suicide attempt, or a specific plan is made regarding suicide

-These symptoms must be present for at least two weeks in order for a diagnosis of depression, as well as cause a person significant impairment at work, school, or other areas.
+These symptoms must be present for at least two weeks for a diagnosis of depression, as well as cause a person significant impairment at work, school, or other areas.

-Finally, these symptoms cannot be the result of a medical condition, or as a result of drug or alcohol abuse, known as a substance induced mood disorder.
+Finally, these symptoms cannot be the result of a medical condition, or as a result of drug or alcohol use, known as a substance induced mood disorder.

-Depression is often a diagnosis that a primary care physician can make and, to some degree, provide treatment options.
-However, if depressive symptoms do not lift after four to eight weeks, your physician may recommend a psychiatrist.
+However, if depressive symptoms do not go away after four to eight weeks, a primary care physician may recommend a psychiatrist.

-Some of the Treatment Approaches for Types of Depression include:
+Treatment Approaches for Most Types of Depression include:

 Antidepressant Medications